dmitrysmagin/dmitrysmagin.github.io/posts/2015-04-23-opendingux-qemu.md

 'telnet localhost 5555' is possible to access to serial output but it's fairly overcomplicating since usual stdio is just fine.

-Network should work just like with Linux host, the only difference that it's not possible to ssh/sftp from guest to host via 10.0.2.2

 ![Qemu runs on Windows and scales up gmenu2x](/files/2015-04-23-opendingux-qemu/qemu-win1.png)

 ![System Info shows MIPS Malta processor](/files/2015-04-23-opendingux-qemu/qemu-win2.png)